idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Access Grant creation / revocation / list

+For EVM wallets, the access grant is created by invoking the `insertGrant` contract action, where the grant owner is the user who signed the transaction.
+For EVM wallets, the access grant is revoked by invoking the `deleteGrant` contract action, where the grant owner is the user who signed the transaction.
+You can en example of a contract [here](https://sepolia.etherscan.io/address/0x1673b9fd14c30332990314d99826f22a628a2601#code)

 ```js
 // Share a credential by creating an access grant
 await idos.grants.create('credential', credential.id, grantee, timelock, receiverPublicKey)